 Quick Dry Fabric

 Quick dry fabric typically works by minimizing absorption.
 A lot of fabrics are nano-treated with a layer to keep water out, so they don’t have as much moisture to get rid of when you hang them out to dry.
 Look for polyester blends with nylon, or if you’re really serious about water-wicking, find a pair of shorts with PBT fabric for that really lightweight high-tech feel.
-Of course you’re still going to want to pack your wet/dry bag, because quick dry doesn’t mean instant, and you’ll want someplace to stash that damp suit on the run.

 A pair of travel shorts is only useful if you can rely on them.
 I hate shorts or swim trunks that have tiny, flimsy pockets, especially at the beach.
 Look for a pair of shorts with at least one fully closing zipper (usually the rear pocket).
 Knowing that you can keep a couple of bucks for a snack or a cerveza on you at all times, even when you’re body surfing like a champ, is handy convenience.